RyanLHicks/microsoft_contoso_sql/README.md

 <img width="1000" height="600" alt="image" src="https://github.com/user-attachments/assets/835d299f-2b8c-48c0-9fdb-add45c6c6d0b" />

 #### 🧠Can be intrepreted:
-We have a significant amount of mid-value customers contributing to our net revenue but we would like to see how we can move those customers into the high-value area to further increase profits.
+We have a significant number of mid-value customers contributing to our net revenue, but we would like to see how we can move those customers into the high-value area to further increase profits.

 #### ✅Using the data for decisions:
-This can be done by increased ad targeting by further analyzing what demographics are in this seciton or offering promotions that would incetive increased spending from our customers.
+This can be done by increased ad targeting the moderate spenders by further analyzing what demographics they are in or offering promotions that would encourage increased spending from those customers.
+The key here is to understand that majority of our customers are moderate spenders, and we need to ensure that they can get the most value out of our products, leading to sustainable business practices.

 ### 2. **Cohort Analysis**
-This analysis will break down how active our new customers look compared to our total revenue for a specefied year.
-I want to see how many new customers we have each year and how much they contribute to the revenue we are bringing in.
-This will give us a clear indication of how well the business is performning and will implement any strategies to increase or maintain our customers.
-I think the most important aspect is to see their spending habits and what we can do with that information.
+This analysis will break down how active our new customers look compared to our total revenue for a specified year.
+We want to see how many new customers we have each year and how much they contribute to the revenue we are bringing in.
+This will give us a clear indication of how well the business is performing, and we will implement some strategies to increase or maintain our first-time customers.
+Using this information, it will allow us to leverage new strategies to either maintain or increase our customer base.

 #### 🔍After running this query: